ack-lab-demos/ack-lab-demo-swap/README.md

 ## 🚀 Getting Started with ACK-Lab

-**ACK-Lab** ([ack-lab.catenalabs.com](https://ack-lab.catenalabs.com)) is the trust and control plane for agents - a developer preview platform where you can leverage ACK implementations to give your agents:
+**ACK-Lab** ([ack-lab.catenalabs.com](https://ack-lab.catenalabs.com)) is the trust and control plane for agents - a developer preview where you can leverage ACK implementations to give your agents:

 1. **An Identity**: A verifiable, cryptographic ID so your agent can prove who it is
 2. **A Wallet**: A secure wallet so your agent can pay and get paid